rvfieldguide.com RV Field Guide

 When Things Go Wrong

-• Hose disconnects unexpectedly: cap trailer outlet immediately, clean area with rinse hose
+• Hose disconnects unexpectedlyCap trailer outlet immediately and clean area with rinse hose

 Field Notes